Data Warehousing and Data Mining goes hand in hand An Overview of Data Warehousing

 Data mining is the process in which the system finds similar patterns in a given data set.
 Data mining is also used in the context of fraud detection as an aid in different business processes.
 At the same time, the data warehouse provides generalized and consolidated data.
 Along with this, data warehouses also supply us with analytical tools.

 Data cleaning and data transformation are important steps in improving the quality of the data mining process.
-Overall, data mining and data warehousing work together and offer a knowledge source to the businesses.
+Overall, data mining and data warehousing work together and offer a knowledge source to businesses.
 These two aspects of data analytics also help businesses in predictive analysis.